labgem/microscope-user-doc/docs/content/overview/selection.rst

 From this, you can select a Genome Cart and click **Load**.
 Clicking **Cancel** will close the popup without changing the content.

+If a cart is too large or too small for a given selector, you won't be able to select it with the **Quick selector**.

 Edition
 -------